 Fees are the costs associated with various aspects of attendance at the University.
-See section 3.2 Fees and Financial Policies on page 60.
+See section 3.2 Fees and Financial Policies.

 Full-time Students

 Full-time students are enrolled in 3.0 or more units during the September to April academic year.